You will love this Cartagena photography tour if you like to immortalize your travels with beautiful photos.

 Thanks to Marina, a professional photographer, these scenes can become more than thoughts.

 I had the chance to meet her during my last 45-day stay in Cartagena de Indias.
 With Aleja, we played the stars for 1.5 hours, and we loved it.
+It’s one of the most romantic things to do in the city.

 Read on to discover our beautiful pictures.
 At the end of this post, you’ll also learn practical tips to improve your Cartagena’s pictures.